GautamDeepak/EMM/EMM_Prac_06.md

     return dict;} // returns the converted dictornary
 ```

-7. Now lets map our nested loop to the above fucntion to convert to a dictionary.
+7. Now let's map our nested loop to the above function to convert to a dictionary.

 ```JavaScript
 // now lets map the nested loop to the function to get the dictionary.